Anti-Japanese sentiment in China: 2008 EAFF Cup

 During the 2008 WAFF Cup, Chinese fans booed the Japanese anthem again in Japan's first match against North Korea in Chongqing on February 17.
 The attitude of Chinese fans had not improved despite police warnings before the game.
 After the match between the Japanese team and the Chinese national team on February 20, a small group of Chinese fans burnt the Japanese national flag and booed the Japanese team with the derogatory term, xiǎo Rìběn (小日本, "puny Japanese").

+Lionel Messi Inter Miami controversy

+Following the signing of legendary Argentine footballer Lionel Messi, Major League Soccer side Inter Miami embarked on a global preseason tour in 2024, which included matches in Hong Kong against the Hong Kong League XI and Tokyo against Vissel Kobe.
+During the February 4 match in Hong Kong, Messi was not active due to an injury, which caused fans to demand refunds of 4,880 HKD ($US 624) while also booing him and attacking promotional posters featuring him.
+Messi was later active in the match against Vissel Kobe on February 7, which caused people to believe that Messi was faking his injury to embarrass Hong Kong.
+Some fans in both Hong Kong and mainland China went as far as to accuse Messi of holding racist views against Chinese people in favor of Japanese people.

-Diaoyu/Senkaku Islands dispute
+Senkaku Islands dispute

+In 2006, the Chinese government censored what it viewed as excessive anti-Japanese sentiment online related to the Senkaku Islands dispute.

-In 2012, the Japanese government decided to purchase the Diaoyu/Senkaku Islands from a Japanese family.
+In 2012, the Japanese government decided to purchase the Senkaku Islands from a Japanese family.
 Riots broke out in most Chinese major cities, and Japanese-owned business were smashed.
 In Shenzhen, the rioting crowd tried to take over a government building, demanding the Chinese government to declare war with Japan.
 There were multiple reports where people who were using Japanese products were attacked in the public.
 There was a report that a man in Hainan Province was stabbed to death for saying that Japan may win if a war between China and Japan broke out.

+A 2023 study found that the boycotts of Japanese goods had a persistent adverse impact on Japanese automobile sales in China.